Guide for Authors

 Changes to Authorship

-Authors are expected to consider carefully the list and order of authors before submitting their manuscript and provide the definitive list of authors at the time of the original submission.
+Authors are expected to consider carefully the list and order of authors before submitting their manuscripts and provide the definitive list of authors at the time of the original submission.

 After the manuscript has been accepted: authorship generally cannot be changed after a manuscript has been accepted.
 Only in exceptional circumstances will the request for the addition, deletion or rearrangement of authors be considered.

-Poorly written and/or presented manuscripts may be returned to authors for upgrading by Editorial Office, prior to a review for scientific merit.
+Poorly written and/or presented manuscripts may be returned to authors by Editorial Office, prior to a review for scientific merit.

 Please submit the names and institutional e-mail addresses of several potential reviewers.
 Reviewers must not be subject to a conflict of interest involving the author(s) or manuscript(s).
 The editors are not obligated to use any reviewer suggested by the author(s).

-The following list will be useful during the final checking of a manuscript prior to sending it to the journal for review.
-Please check the relevant section in this Guide for Authors for more details.
+The following list will be useful during the final checking of a manuscript prior to submitting it to the journal for review.

 - Manuscript has been 'spell-checked' and 'grammar-checked'.